SwiftyVK/SwiftyVK/README.md

 Property | Default | Description
 :------------- | ------------- | :-------------
-`apiVersion`| >5.44 | Returns used VK API version `maxRequestsPerSec` | 3 | The maximum number of requests that can be sent per second.
+`apiVersion`| >5.44 | Returns used VK API version `sendLimit` | 3 | The maximum number of requests that can be sent per second.
 Here you can [read more](https://vk.com/dev/api_requests) in the section "Limitations and recommendations".

 ##**Parsing response**